Zimmer's conjecture: Subexponential growth, measure rigidity, and strong property (T): Introduction

 Other strong evidence for the conjectures is provided by a plethora of results concerning actions on compact manifolds of dimension $1$ or $2$.
 The earliest results were those of Witte Morris proving that all $C^0$ actions on $S^1$ of $\Sl(n,\mathbb Z)$ and $\Sp(2n, \mathbb Z)$ and their finite-index subgroups factor through finite groups \cite{MR1198459}.
 Later results of Burger and Monod and of Ghys show similar results for $C^1$ actions of all lattices in higher-rank simple Lie groups \cite{MR1911660, MR1703323}.
 Ghys' result also includes results for irreducible lattices in products of rank-1 groups, which admit infinite actions on the circle.
 In dimension 2, results of Polterovich and of Franks and Handel show that all volume-preserving actions of non-uniform lattices on surfaces are also all finite \cite{MR2219247, MR1946555}.
 Moreover, Franks and Handel showed that for any surface of genus at least 1, any action by a non-uniform lattice in a higher-rank simple Lie group which preserves a Borel probability measure is finite.
 Some earlier results on actions on surfaces, such as those of Farb and Shalen in the analytic category, do not require an invariant measure but instead make stronger assumptions on the acting group and the regularity of the action.
 Combined with results of \cite{MR2219247} and \cite{AWBFRHZW-latticemeasure}, we resolve the conjecture almost completely for $C^2$-actions on surfaces of genus at least 1 in Theorem \ref{thm:easycor2}.
 Above dimension $2$, very little is known.
 See the second author's survey of the Zimmer program \cite{F11} for a detailed history as well as earlier surveys by Feres and Katok, Labourie, and Witte Morris and Zimmer \cite{MR1928526,MR1648087,MR2457556}.

 We recall the full conjecture of Zimmer as extended by Farb and Shalen.
 Given a semisimple Lie group $G$, let $n(G)$ denote the minimal dimension of a non-trivial real representation of the Lie algebra $\lieg$ of $G$ and let $v(G)$ denote the minimal codimension of a maximal (proper) parabolic subgroup $Q$ of $G$.
 Let $d(G)$ denote the minimal dimension of all non-trivial homogenous spaces $K/C$ as $K$ varies over all compact real-forms of all simple factors of the complexification of $G$.
-Take $\tilde d(G)$ to be the smallest complex dimension of a simple factor of the complexification of $G$, or alternately the smallest dimension of a compact factor of a compact form of $G$ and let $d'(G)$ be the smallest integer satisfying $\frac{d'(G)(d'(G)+1)}{2} \ge {\tilde d}(G)$.
-We have $d(G)\ge d'(G)$.